 - Improve decision making in the field.

 - Improve understanding of the creation and metamorphism of the mountain snowpack.

-	- Encourage active participation.
+- Encourage active participation and group decision making.

-	- Advance participant’s companion rescue skills.
+- Advance participant’s knowledge of companion rescue.

-	The Level 3 instructors are required to be current with the latest research and educational tools in use by snow avalanche practitioners and instructors.
+The AIARE 3 instructors are required to be current with the latest research and educational tools in use by snow avalanche practitioners and instructors.
 Each course is presented by a variety of experienced instructors including mountain and ski guides, and avalanche professionals whose background includes ski area or highways control procedures.